Tips for Finding Affordable Diabetes Testing Supplies

 1. Contact Your Insurance Company

+Ask which meter brand your insurance company prefers.
 Got a free meter from a friend or a promotional offer?
 Great.
 But if the strips aren't a preferred brand on your insurance plan, you may be paying more for the strips than you need to.
 Always make sure you're using a preferred brand.

 Ask if your strips and testing supplies are covered under the prescription benefit or under the durable medical equipment (DME) company benefit.
-This will guide you to the location were you will get the supplies covered.
+This will guide you to the location where you will get the supplies covered.

 • If supplies are covered under the prescription benefit, then choose a pharmacy.